About Viviane Silvera

 Founder | Filmmaker | Speaker |Visual Artist

-Born in Hong Kong and raised in Brazil, Silvera brings a global and deeply personal perspective to her work.
-She holds a dual degree in Psychology and Political Science from Tufts University and an MFA from the New York Academy of Art.
-Her work has been supported by the Charles E. Kubly Foundation, the Friends of the Semel Institute at UCLA, Erase PTSD Now, and New Day Films, with promotional support from the Oliver Sacks Foundation and the Johns Hopkins Arts and Minds Lab.
-It has been licensed by universities, hospitals, and museums around the world.
+Her work has been supported by organizations including the Charles E. Kubly Foundation, Friends of the Semel Institute at UCLA, Erase PTSD Now, and New Day Films, with promotional partnerships involving the Oliver Sacks Foundation and Johns Hopkins Arts & Minds Lab.